AminSallah/Flow.Launcher.Plugin.Notion/README.md

      ```

-     > This Json gonna set property name "Status" of type "status" into option "✅"
+     > This JSON will set the property name "Status" of type "status" into the option "✅".
-     Also you can combine more than one property
+     You can also combine more than one property.
      ```
    {
      "properties": {